samuelwford/SWFSemanticVersion/README.md

 ### Creating a Semantic Version

-The `SWFSemanticVersion` class parses a string in the format defined by the standard and produces a mutable value object from it.
+The `SWFSemanticVersion` class parses a string in the format defined by the standard and produces an immutable value object from it.
 If the version string can't be parsed it returns `nil`.

 Instances can be compared and follow the rules defined by the standard.
 Specifically, major > minor > patch.
-Pre-release < release, but two pre-release suffixed are compared lexically and numerically.
+Pre-release < release, but two pre-release suffixes are compared lexically and numerically.
 Build suffixes are ignored for comparison.

 For example: